alanlujan91/SequentialEGM/content/paper/4_multinterp.md

 The true function that we are trying to approximate and a sample of data points.
 ```

-A Gaussian Process is an infinite dimensional random process which can be used to represent a probability distribution over the space of functions.
-In [Figure %s](#fig:gpr_sample), we see a random sample of functions from the GPR posterior, which is a Gaussian Process conditioned on fitting the data.
-From this small sample of functions, we can see that the GP generates functions that fit the data well, and the goal of GPR is to find the one function that best fits the data given some hyperparameters by minimizing the negative log-likelihood of the data.
+[Figure %s](#fig:gpr_sample) displays a random sample from the GPR posterior, which is a Gaussian Process conditioned on the observed data.
+GPR identifies the function that maximizes the marginal likelihood given the kernel hyperparameters.

 ```{figure} ../../docs/figures/GPR_Posterior_Sample.*
 :name: fig:gpr_sample